Create a Trigger

 Also, set the number of times the Threshold, or trigger condition, should be met consecutively before alerting you.
 Use Send an alert after the threshold has been met x times to enter this value.
 This value defaults to 1 and cannot be greater than 5.
 How often the trigger condition is evaluated based on its Frequency value.
 For example, if the number of times a trigger’s threshold has been met is 3 before alerting and the trigger’s frequency is 5 minutes, then this trigger alerts when its threshold has been met for the past 15 minutes, or 3 cycles of 5 minutes.

-If the “Send an alert every time threshold is met” checkbox is selected, an alert will be send to the alert recipients every time the condition is met or exceeds the threshold.
-This checkbox setting overrides the default behavior of alerting once when crossing the threshold and once upon resolution.
+Select “Continuous alerts” for an alert to be sent every time the condition is met or exceeds the threshold.
 When this setting is enabled, no resolved alert is sent.
-Use this checkbox when:
+Use “Continuous alerts” when:

 • You want to receive alerts when Triggers continue to meet or exceed the threshold